USA Biolympiad: Organization and examination structure

 USABO finalists are selected in two rounds of tests.
 The open exam is a 50-minute multiple-choice exam open to all high school students, who register through their school or an authorized USABO center.
 This exam is normally administered during the first week of February, though the exact test time may vary from year to year.
 During this round, there is no penalty for wrong answers, but students may only select one of the four or five choices for each question.

-The top 500 students on the open exam, or roughly 10% of all participating students, advance to the semi-final round, which will be administered in March.
+The top 10% of all participating students advance to the semi-final round, which is usually administered in March.
 This second exam consists of a 120-minute long test, subdivided into two multiple-choice sections and one free response section.
 Part A of the exam is primarily multiple choice questions with one answer.
-Part B has more complex, sequenced multiple choice questions that may have several correct answers and may require calculations or extensive interpretation of graphs and multiple true/false choice questions, while Part C normally takes the form of short answers or an extended essay.
+Part B has more complex, sequenced multiple select questions that may have several correct answers and may require calculations or extensive interpretation of graphs and multiple true/false choice questions, while Part C normally takes the form of short answers or an extended essay.

 The final round of the USABO takes place as a national finals round, attended by the 20 top-scoring students on the Semifinal Exam.
 Students may take a 24-hour leave to return home for graduation purposes, as the CEE recognizes that the dates of the National Finals may conflict with high school graduation.

 During the first ten days of instruction, university professors and experts in research and undergraduate/graduate teaching will be assisted by former USABO Finalists in teaching laboratory techniques and conceptual understanding to the finalists.
 After the ten days of instruction, a 9-hour long exam occurs, with students required to take the exams on the scheduled dates.
 This exam is divided into two sections: a 6 hour long practical exam and a 3-hour theoretical exam containing true/false questions and multiple choice questions.
 The scores from the two exams are combined to form a comprehensive ranking, with the 9th-12th placed finalists receiving a bronze medal, the 5th-8th placed finalists receiving a Silver medal, and the 1st-4th placed medalists receiving a Gold medal, and the chance to compete on the US national team in the IBO.